Games-of-Threads/DBEX1-Emmely/README.md

 # Database exercise 1 (Key-Value Stores)
 This is a mini project for the database course.
-The excersise is based off the description in the buttom of this [resource](https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material/blob/master/lecture_notes/01-Intro_to_DB.ipynb)
+The exercise is based off the description in the bottom of this [resource](https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material/blob/master/lecture_notes/01-Intro_to_DB.ipynb)
 ## Description
 ### Simple DB with Hashmap-based Index
-My program is a Python Class that can be imported as a module with the following functionality:
+My program is a Python Class that can be imported as a module.
+Following functionality is implemented:
-- Implements a Hashmap-based index in Python a HashMap is called Dictionary.
+- Implements a Hashmap-based index.
+In Python a HashMap is called Dictionary.
 - Implements functionality to store your data on disk in a binary file.
 - Implements functionality to read your data from disk again, so that you can reinstantiate your database after a shutdown.